Stanley Rose

-Background and early career as a bookseller
+Background and early career

 Stanley Rose was born in Matador, Texas.
 He served in the United States Army during World War I, and was said to have received an injury to his throat that necessitated treatment at a veterans’ hospital in Palo Alto, California, near Stanford University—from which, according to historian Kevin Starr, Rose “absorbed the atmosphere of books as if by osmosis.”
 By the mid-1920s, he had moved to Los Angeles and entered the book trade, most successfully as an itinerant supplier of books to writers and executives at the Hollywood studios; according to at least one account, he also operated as a bootlegger, smuggling his liquor deliveries into the studios in the false bottoms of the suitcases he used to make his book deliveries.
 (Many accounts also claim that he sold erotic or pornographic literature as well.)
 By the late 1920s, he had become a partner in the Satyr Book Shop, which had opened in 1926 on Hudson Street and subsequently moved to a prime location on Vine Street near the Hollywood Brown Derby restaurant.
 The Satyr partnership dissolved after Rose took the rap for his partners by pleading guilty to a violation of the Copyright Act related to their publication of a pirated edition of a popular risqué humor book of the day, The Specialist by Charles "Chic" Sale.
-After serving a short jail sentence, Rose opened his own bookshop, on the opposite side of Vine Street from the Satyr.
+After serving a short jail sentence, Rose opened his own bookshop on the opposite side of Vine Street from the Satyr.